Key Players in the Public Cars Business (紅牌車) in the early 1970s – Chuen Lee, Fraternity, PCRC, United and Wing Lee

 Earlier on the website, we profiled the major taxicab companies in HK from the 1920s to the 1960s.
 The late 1960s saw the dissolution of the large taxicab companies and the emergence of driver-owned taxis driven by regulatory changes and the proliferation of transportation vehicles such as minibuses and unlicensed cabs (also known as “white plate cars”) to meet the excess transportation demand of the growing population and in the early 1970s, a category of hire cars known as “public cars” were popular on the roads of HK with numbers rivaling that of taxis as the pricing (usually fixed and cheaper since its fare was not regulated) and the quality of their drivers, cars (usually air conditioned while not all cabs had that back then) and services (usually available at longer hours) tended to be better than taxis.
 A distant ancestor of Uber, public cars could only be hired by calling radio centers and were not allowed to ply for passengers on the streets or in taxi stands the same fashion as taxis (public cars which operated illegally as taxis had their licenses revoked or were fined).
 They also did not have pricing meters and taxi light on the roof but were differentiated by red color license plates with white fonts (which is why they were also known as “red plate cars”) and the large players painted their fleets a certain color with logos on the car doors.
 The government issued licenses for public cars to restrict its growth but nevertheless the number of registered public cars in HK went from 846 in 1970 to in 1055 in 1972 to 1322 in 1976 and were carrying 47000 passengers daily.

 In 1976, the HK government decided to replace public cars and allowed them to be converted to taxis at a conversion premium of HK$75000 each.
 In total, 1805 public cars were converted to taxis and some of these public cars operators were converted to radio taxis associations.
-Below are the profiles of three major operators of public cars during this period in alphabetical order:
+Below are the profiles of five major operators of public cars during this period in alphabetical order:

 Chuen Lee Public Cars Radio Centre (全利電召汽車中心)